mfx-inria/curvislicer/README.md

 ## Important note

 The original implementation in the paper uses the [Gurobi](https://www.gurobi.com/) commercial solver.
-This initial implementation is in the SIGGRAPH 2019 branch, please us it for reproducibility of the paper results (speed and quality).
+This initial implementation is in the SIGGRAPH 2019 branch. **Please use it for reproducibility of the paper results (speed and quality)**.
 The master branch is modified to use OSQP and while it works great, there are differences and limitations compared to the Gurobi version.
-Of course we'll keep improving it!
+We'll keep improving it!

 # How to use